Featured Image Source: Freepik

 The black cat is a popular symbol of witchcraft and paranormal activities.
 In early European eras, witches were thought to turn into cats after they were executed.
 The sneaky nature of cats, their ability to see spirits and their connection with the dark world, keeps the black cat as one of the most intriguing figures of this time of year.

-Tough, independent and mysterious – the black cat represents all these traits and makes for an interesting logo design.
+Although there are all sorts of cat logo inspirations — but tough, independent and mysterious – the black cat represents all these traits and makes for an interesting Halloween logo design collection.

 The Mysterious Black Birds, Owls & Bats